aphidsystemscorp/spx_imagetest_santized/README.md

     the more recent dependency and toolchain/buildsystem package versions.

-    A potental alternate path for r8a779g0 (whitehawk) is to not use dunfell kernel at all but use a mainline kernel gentoo - it seems r8a779g0 support was added to the mainline kernel some time ago.
+    A potental alternate path for r8a779g0 (whitehawk) is to not use dunfell kernel at all but use a mainline kernel and gentoo - it seems r8a779g0 support was added to the mainline kernel some time ago.
     see: https://github.com/torvalds/linux/commits/v6.11/arch/arm64/boot/dts/renesas/r8a779g0-white-hawk.dts

     Note: even if using a recent linux distro and kernel - you will likely still need an EGL based graphics solution.